Veladare/pwa_funtime/README.md

 ## Description

 The purpose of this project is to create a text editor using PWA.
-In the process of completing this challenge, I learned how to create a service worker and how to build out webpack.config.js with having to set up various plugins (HtmlWebpackPlugin, InjectManifest, WebpackPwaManifest) and modules such as babel-loader.
+In the process of completing this challenge, I learned how to install a service worker and how to build out webpack.config.js creating various plugins (HtmlWebpackPlugin, InjectManifest, WebpackPwaManifest) and modules such as babel-loader.

 ## Installation

 Open in VS code or a similiar program.
 Type npm install, then npm run build, then npm run start: dev, and finally open a webpage on localhost:3000 to view it from a local computer.
-Otherwise, look at the deployed provdied in the link below.
+Otherwise, look at the deployed provided in the link below.

 ## License